Chief among these for email marketers are the “Mail Privacy Protection” and “Hide My Email.” features.

 However, it also requires that the quality of your data is up to par to facilitate building those segments.
 Each field could contain the usual problems — inaccurate information, typos, and unstandardized data that causes some prospects to be left off of your list.

-For instance, travel industry contacts could show up in your CRM under multiple different industry labels — Travel, Tourism, Aerospace, Railroads, etc. These may still be accurate descriptions of the companies that they work for, so figuring out how to condense them all down into standardized industries might be more difficult than you’d originally think.
+For instance, travel industry contacts could appear in your CRM under multiple industry labels — Travel, Tourism, Aerospace, Railroads, etc. These may still be accurate descriptions of the companies they work for, so figuring out how to condense them into standardized industries might be more difficult than you’d originally think.

 The same can be said for the job title as well.
 CMOS can be listed as:

 - CMO and Co-Founder

 - Director of Marketing

 - Head of Marketing